yesman-choque/AudioShare/README.md

 <details>
 <summary markdown="span"><strong>Pipewire-Pulse</strong></summary>
 </br>

-We assume that you already PIPewire-Pulse installed on your system.
-If not, you can install it by `manjaro-pipewire` package on Manjaro.
+We assume that you already Pipewire-Pulse installed on your system.
+If not, you can install it by `manjaro-pipewire` on Manjaro.

 First, enter the `pipewire-pulse` folder: